-Each year, Prof. James Ron works with teams of University of Minnesota graduate students to produce social science-based applied policy research for human rights groups on a wide variety of themes.
+Each year, Prof. James Ron works with teams of University of Minnesota graduate students to produce social science-based applied research for rights NGOs.
 This work is sponsored by the Humphrey School for Public Affairs and the university’s Master’s in Human Rights, and is available as a three-credit practicum for graduate students throughout the University of Minnesota system, including members of the Humphrey Fellows program.
-Humphrey School students may also count this as their final capstone project, should they take this class in their second year.
+Humphrey School students may also count this as their final professional paper or capstone project, should they take this class in their second year.

 Academic Year 2017-18